inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 - DAY Denominator = number of all time interval measurements that fall into the current 24 hour rolling window
 - NIGHT Numerator = sum of the minutes and hours between all intervals recorded between (20:15-08:14) that fall into the current 24 hour rolling window
 - NIGHT Denominator = number of all time interval measurements that fall into the current 24 hour rolling window
-- DAY CALCULATION = NUMERATOR / DENOMINATOR
-- NIGHT CALCULATION = NUMERATOR / DENOMINATOR

 *LEFT MOTOR BLOCK ASSESSMENT MEASUREMENT INTERVAL**
 - DAY Numerator = sum of the minutes and hours between all intervals recorded between (08:15-22:14) that fall into the current 24 hour rolling window
 - DAY Denominator = number of all time interval measurements that fall into the current 24 hour rolling window
 - NIGHT Numerator = sum of the minutes and hours between all intervals recorded between (20:15-08:14) that fall into the current 24 hour rolling window
 - NIGHT Denominator = number of all time interval measurements that fall into the current 24 hour rolling window
-- DAY CALCULATION = NUMERATOR / DENOMINATOR
-- NIGHT CALCULATION = NUMERATOR / DENOMINATOR

-*COMBINED MOTOR BLOCK ASSESSMENT MEASUREMENT INTERVAL**
+**COMBINED MOTOR BLOCK ASSESSMENT MEASUREMENT INTERVAL**

-- AVERAGE the DAY_RIGHT and DAY_LEFT calculations above and display as hh:mm on front tile
+- average time interval between RIGHT & LEFT per patient and average count of measurements between RIGHT & LEFT per patient, to produce a single measurement interval and data point (count)

+- DAY_AVERAGE_NUMERATOR  - average time interval between (eligible) patients
+- DAY_AVERAGE_DENOMINATOR  - average total time interval count between (eligible) patients

+- NIGHT_AVERAGE_NUMERATOR  - average time interval between (eligible) patients
+- NIGHT_AVERAGE_DENOMINATOR  - average total time interval count between (eligible) patients

-- AVERAGE the NIGHT_RIGHT and NIGHT_LEFT calculations above and display as hh:mm on front tile
+- Calculation: numerator / denominator for DAY & NIGHT respectively and display as hh:mm on front tile

 REWORK THIS SECTIONF FOR FLOWPLAN USE